 The Christian's fight is better than any fight, because actually we are not fighting a losing battle.

-Uh we may uh so there are people who have lost their lives in battles and wars, but they still have won.
+So there are people who have lost their lives in battles and wars, but they still have won.

-The the nation has still won.
+The nation has still won.

-Uh so uh and what happens to to us when we suffer, we we taste something that the Lord Jesus Christ experienced as well.
+We taste something that the Lord Jesus Christ experienced as well.

 So the Christian's life is a glorious life.

-It's it's exciting.
+It's exciting.

-It's um you you so you you were going to say something.
+So you were going to say something.

-I was well, I wasn't I wasn't complaining that the Christian life wasn't exciting enough.
+Well, I wasn't complaining that the Christian life wasn't exciting enough.

-I I I think that those who characterize Christians as being boring are just basically doing the devil's work, but they're not being accurate, are they?
+I think that those who characterize Christians as being boring are just basically doing the devil's work, but they're not being accurate, are they?

 No, no.

-Um so when when uh you just going back to the bay tree, that the green bay tree, it's really uh I've just written down some notes, I couldn't find it earlier on.
+So just going back to the bay tree, the green bay tree, it's really, I've just written down some notes.

-But it's it's a picture of prosperity.
+But it's a picture of prosperity.

-But uh the wicked may seem invincible.
+But the wicked may seem invincible.

-He dominates, he expands, he intimidates.
+He intimidates.

-Um David saw it in his own lifetime.
+David saw it in his own lifetime.

 Men who rose quickly, but then they fell suddenly.

-Uh and that's happened again and again.
+And that's happened again and again.

-But within a few years, blood, chaos, collapse, all of those things they were gone.
+But within a few years, blood, chaos, collapse, all of those things, they were gone.

 The revolution devoured its own.